5 engaging compliance training examples

 7 minute read

 The words “compliance training” often draw a collective groan from managers and employees, but it doesn’t have to be boring and ineffectual!
 Different types of compliance training call for different approaches.
 And, creating effective courses for employees is not a one size fits all strategy.
-Read on for online compliance training examples that are engaging and make a difference.
+Read on for compliance training programs examples that are engaging and make a difference.

-1. What corporate compliance training is
+- What corporate compliance training is

-2. Types of corporate compliance training
+- Types of corporate compliance training

-3. Compliance training strategies
+- Compliance training strategies

-4. Compliance training examples that work
+- Compliance training examples that work

-5. Best practices for compliance training
+- Best practices for compliance training

-6. How to shake up your approach to compliance training
+- How to shake up your approach to compliance training

 What is corporate compliance training?

+Understanding the importance of compliance training is key to fostering ethical and safe workplaces.
 Compliance training is business-critical employee training that is mandatory for the organization to comply with regulations, legislation, or policies.
 It is aimed at ensuring employees are familiar and informed regarding any laws or regulations applicable to their particular job or the industry the company is in.

 Often, compliance training is carried out on a periodic basis to keep pace with regulatory changes and the introduction of new policies.
 Organizations will set deadlines for when employees need to complete the training by, in order to stay compliant.